UhhhWaitWhat/boilerplate/docs/CLI.md

 	NODE_ENV='production' node --harmony index.js start | bunyan

 To make this a little simpler, you can also call `npm start` and `npm run-script add` respectively.

+PM2
+---
+If you plan to use the [pm2](https://github.com/Unitech/pm2) process managing system, you might find the files `pm2/dev.json` and `pm2/production.json` useful.
+They can be started by pm2 and contain the neccessary infos to get your application up and running.
+You can basically do

+	pm2 start pm2/dev.json

+And get a running application which runs in development mode and is reloaded on file changes.